richpauloo/aife/jamstack/etc/instructions.md

 Controls are labeled in the image and described below:

+<center>
+  <img src="etc/inst_3.png" style="width: 75%">
+</center>

-1. Groundwater level decline scenario, well failure count and percent, and cost estimate.
-Click to view methods.
+1. `Groundwater level decline`, `Well failure count`, `Well failure percent`, and `Cost estimate` for the selected scenario.
+Click buttons to view methods.
-2. Map controls to click:
+2. Map controls:
   - zoom in/out
   - full screen mode
-  - zoom back to home
+  - zoom to home
-  - groundwater depth in feet below land surface (BLS) legend
+  - groundwater depth in feet below land surface (BLS)
-  - toggle between 2019 groundwater level and 2040 minimum threshold surface, and toggle GSA boundaries
+  - toggle data layers
 3. Hover for info.
 All forecasted well failures at various levels of groundwater level decline for the selected GSA are shown.
-The width of the bars shows the forcasted range of well failure.
+The width of the bars shows the forecasted well failure range.
 The red shaded area shows the selected groundwater level decline.

-<center>
-  <img src="etc/inst_3.png" style="width: 75%">
-</center>

 <br>